 I. Primary Responsibilities

-- Participate in supervision as directed with the manager and in regular performance evaluations
+- Participate in supervision with Manager and in regular performance appraisals as directed

 - Promote positive image of KYC with all contacts (customers)